Followers

 Lord Dunmore

-However, conflict with the Governor-General, John Murray, Earl of Dunmore, regarding the best methods to administer the new land led to his return to London.
-This journey would benefit him greatly.
-Later, Lord Dunmore would serve as governor in North Carolina and then Virginia.
-The Scotsman's aggressive stance contributed to driving both colonies toward rebellion.
+However, conflicts with the Governor-General, John Murray, Earl of Dunmore, over the best ways to administer the new land, led to his return to London.
+This trip would prove to be very beneficial for him.
+Later, Lord Dunmore served as governor in North Carolina and then Virginia.
+The Scotsman's aggressive attitude helped push both colonies toward rebellion.

 Promotion and Eros

-On May 22, 1772, at nearly 48 years old, Carleton married Lady Maria Howard, the daughter of Thomas Howard, 2nd Earl of Effingham.
+On May 22, 1772, nearly 48 years old, Carleton married Lady Maria Howard, the daughter of Thomas Howard, 2nd Earl of Effingham.
 They had nine sons and two daughters.
-While he was in London, Parliament passed the Quebec Act of 1774, largely based on his recommendations.
-This act determined how the province was governed, guaranteed religious freedom, and extended Canada's colonial reach down the Mississippi River.
-Unfortunately, these measures set Britain on a collision course with the Protestant and expansionist thirteen colonies.
+While he was in London, Parliament passed the Quebec Act of 1774, mainly based on his recommendations.
+This act defined how the province was governed, guaranteed religious freedom, and expanded Canada's colonial territory down the Mississippi River.
+Unfortunately, these measures put Britain on a collision course with the Protestant and expansionist thirteen colonies.

 The Quebec Act was a far-sighted policy